dubniczky/Convex-Hull/README.md

 ## Usage

+Run the `./deploy.sh` script.

-Host the project on a static file server or open `index.html` locally.
+Host `./public` folder on a static file server or open `./public/index.html` locally in your browser.